Ian leaves dozens dead as focus turns to rescue, recovery

 Elsewhere, South Carolina’s Pawleys Island — a beach community roughly 75 miles (115 kilometers) up the coast from Charleston — was among the places hardest hit.
 Power remained knocked out to at least half of the island Saturday.

-Eddie Wilder, who has been coming to Pawleys Island for more than six decades, said Friday’s storm was “insane to watch.”
-He said waves as high as 25 feet (7.6 meters) washed away the local pier — an iconic landmark — near his home.
+Eddie Wilder, who has been coming to Pawleys Island for more than six decades, said Friday’s storm was “insane.”
+He said waves as high as 25 feet (7.6 meters) washed away the local pier — an iconic landmark.

 “We watched it hit the pier and saw the pier disappear,” said Wilder, whose house 30 feet (9 meters) above the ocean stayed dry inside.
 “We watched it crumble and and watched it float by with an American flag.”

 The Pawleys pier was one of at least four along South Carolina’s coast destroyed by battering winds and rain.
-Parts of the pier, including barnacle-covered pylons, littered the beach.
-The intracoastal waterway was strewn with the remnants of several boat houses knocked off their pilings.
+Meanwhile, the intracoastal waterway was strewn with the remnants of several boat houses knocked off their pilings.

 John Joseph, whose father built the family’s beige beach house in 1962, said Saturday he was elated to return from Georgetown — which took a direct hit.
 He found his Pawleys Island home entirely intact.